Kailash201/projects/README.md

 Snake.py A recreation of the classic snake game in python using pygame library.

-you2spot.py A Script that creates a playlist and adds songs to Spotify from your Youtube playlist.
+you2spot.py A Script that creates a playlist in Spotify and adds songs to it from your Youtube playlist.
+In short, syncing your Youtube Playlist to your Spotify playlist.
 Get the API key from https://developers.google.com/youtube/v3/getting-started.
 Youtube channel ID can be received from the url of your youtube profile.
 Client ID and client secret will be given when you login spotify dashboard. https://developer.spotify.com/dashboard/login.
 More info: https://developer.spotify.com/documentation/web-api/quick-start/